AzizBgBoss/TerrariaDS/README.md

 - Skins (or changeable player styles).
 - Add mana and magic items.
 - Add bosses.
+- Unique content for the DS version to make it stand out a bit.
 - Extra content and features for the DSi.

 Again, I'm open to suggestions and contributions, so if you have any ideas or want to help, feel free to open a pull request or an issue.